Raymond Dart: Legacy

 Dart was director of the School of Anatomy at the University of the Witwatersrand, Johannesburg until 1958.
-There he worked with Phillip Tobias (1925-2012), who continued his work in the study of the Cradle of Humankind and other paleoanthropological sites.
+There he worked with Tobias, who continued his work in the study of the Cradle of Humankind and other paleoanthropological sites.
 In 1959, an autobiographical account of Dart's discoveries, Adventures with the Missing Link, was published (with Dennis Craig as co-author).
-In the book he acknowledges the crucial role played by his first female student and Demonstrator, Josephine Salmons.
-She brought to his attention the existence of a fossilised baboon skull at the house of Mr E.G. Izod, director of the Northern Lime Company and proprietor of a quarry in Taung.
+In the book he acknowledges the crucial role played by his first female student and demonstrator, Josephine Salmons.
+She brought to his attention the existence of a fossilised baboon skull at the house of Edwin Gilbert Izod, director of the Northern Lime Company and proprietor of a quarry in Taung.
 The skull was kept as an ornament on the mantlepiece above the fireplace at his home.
-In bringing the skull to show Prof. Raymond Dart, she set in motion a chain of events that led to the discovery of the 'Child skull of Taung' She later became wife of Prof. Cecil Jackson, Professor of Anatomy at Onderstepoort Veterinary Institute, University of Pretoria.
+In bringing the skull to show Dart, she set in motion a chain of events that led to the discovery of the "child skull of Taung".

-At the age of 73, Dart began dividing his time between South Africa and The Institutes for the Achievement of Human Potential (IAHP), an organization founded by Glenn Doman.
-Dart spent much of the next twenty years working with the IAHP, an organization that treats brain injured children.
-His son, Galen Dart had suffered motor damage during birth in 1941.
-Raymond Dart died in Johannesburg in 1988, and was survived by his wife and children.
+At the age of 73, Dart began dividing his time between South Africa and The Institutes for the Achievement of Human Potential (IAHP), an organisation founded by Glenn Doman that treats brain injured children.
+Dart's son, Galen, had suffered motor damage during birth in 1941.
+Dart spent much of the next twenty years working with the IAHP.